Bloom: Designing for LLM-Augmented Behavior Change Interactions: Results

 \subsection{Qualitative Coding}

-Participants in both groups reported positive experiences with the application and benefits to their PA habits, but the groups differed substantially in the language used to describe the application and changes in their attitudes towards PA.
+Participants in both groups reported positive experiences with the application and benefits to their PA habits, but the groups differed substantially in the language used to describe changes in their beliefs about PA.
 Below, we summarize the key themes derived from qualitative coding of participant interviews.